Getting real about how common marketing and sales strategies contribute to a larger problem.

-- How many hours per week will I need to commit to this training and being in front of my computer?
+- How many more hours per week will I need to commit to this training and being in front of my computer?
 And am I 'really' willing to do that? #BeHonest

 - Would it serve me better to invest in one-on-one sessions so I can receive personalised support and accountability to actually achieve my goals?

 I'd love to get a conversation going about this topic so please share your thoughts below.